 This Korean toner really only does one thing and one thing only—hydrate—but it does so very, very well.
 It acts as a moisture magnet, which anyone dealing with dry, flaky skin will appreciate.
 The Energy-Boosting Toner contains tremella mushroom, otherwise known as snow mushroom, a fluffy white fungus that can hold 500 times its weight in water.
 Glycerin and butylene glycol feature high on the ingredient list as additional humectants that deliver a swift dose of moisture.

-Best for Mature Skin: Biologique Recherche Lotion P50
+Best Classic: Biologique Recherche Lotion P50

 Given the extensive amount of writing about the Lotion P50, it’s tempting to say it’s overhyped, but it’s a cult classic for a reason.
 The Lotion P50 is known for its awful smell which, paradoxically, underpins a rite of passage.
 Once fans see the results, they quickly get past the odor.
 Oddly enough, the Lotion P50 isn’t necessarily a toner—it’s just often used as one.
 In any case, it regulates pH, hydrates, controls sebum, and brightens thanks to a potent mix of AHAs and BHAs, plus onion and vinegar.